MathurinV/3proj_doc/Writerside/topics/Group-Details-Screen.md

 Below, the main group infos are shown : image, name.

-It's divided in two pages with the first one showing the expenses of the group and having a `Button()` at the bottom to add an expense expenses of the group are shown as clickable cards and leads to <a href="Expense-Details-Screen.md"> Expense details </a>
+It's divided in three pages with the first one showing the expenses of the group and having a `Button()` at the bottom to add an expense expenses of the group are shown as clickable cards and leads to <a href="Expense-Details-Screen.md"> Expense details </a>

-The other page is showing the diagram of the group balance (users of the group)
+The second page is showing the diagram of the group balance (users of the group)

+The last page is showing the chat between users of the group

 See images for more info